rohan-bansal/Bit/README.md

 # Bit

-_An efficient git-cli alternative with power functions to speed your workflow._
+_An efficient git-cli alternative with a few power functions to reduce the amount of typing you have to do._